 On July 11, 2023, the Fund entered into an uncommitted, senior secured 364-day line of credit (the "Facility") with U.S. Bank National Association ("U.S. Bank").
 The Facility provides for short-term borrowings, at the discretion of U.S. Bank and subject to certain other terms and conditions, to be used by the Fund for short-term liquidity to repurchase shares of the Fund for immediate retirement.
 The capital available under the Facility at any time is the lesser of (i) \$10,000,000, (ii) 20% of the gross market value of the Fund; or (iii) 33 1/3% of the gross market value (as determined solely by U.S. Bank using consistently applied valuation methods disclosed to the Fund) of the unencumbered assets of the Fund.
 Borrowings under the Facility bear interest at the prime lending rate of U.S. Bank, as in effect from time to time.
 Interest is payable monthly in arrears.
-The Facility is secured by a first priority lien of U.S. Bank as custodian.
+The Facility is secured by a first priority lien of U.S. Bank on certain securities and financial assets of the Fund held in a securities account with U.S. Bank as custodian.
+On July 9, 2024, the Fund entered into an amendment to the Facility to extend the term through July 8, 2025.

-See "USE OF LEVERAGE" and "Additional Risks of the Fund-Borrowing; Use of Leverage."
+See "USE OF LEVERAGE" and "Principal Risk Factors - Borrowing; Use of Leverage."